labibkhairi/SolaceScriptHA/README.md

 # SolaceScriptHA

-Shell script for installing Solace in HA
+Shell script for installing Solace in HA Active Standby

 Note:

-solace-primary is hostname of active node, solace-backup is hostname of backup node, solace-monitoring is hostname of monitoring node
+solace-primary is hostname of active node, solace-backup is hostname of standby node, solace-monitoring is hostname of monitoring node

 Run Solace Primary